Survivors SPEAK OUT! Justin Phillips

 20. What advice would you offer to other TBI survivors?
 Do you have any other comments that you would like to add?

 TBI is the hardest thing I’ve ever been through.
 Having my son to focus on was a HUGE motivator for my recovery.
 Time was essential for me, as many of the issues took a long time to heal.
 I’m blessed, lucky, and fortunate that everything turned out so well.
 Positive thoughts are also a great help.
 Being down emotionally makes everything seem more difficult.
 Take breaks; get plenty of sleep; and eat well.

 Thank you, Justin, for taking part in this interview.
 I hope that your experience will offer some hope, comfort, and inspiration to my readers.

 (Disclaimer: The views or opinions in this post are solely that of the interviewee.)

 If you would like to be a part of the SPEAK OUT! project, please go to TBI Survivor Interview Questionnaire for a copy of the questions and the release form.

-(Photos compliments of Joshua.)
+(Photos compliments of Justin.)